 - Submit official transcripts from all institutions attended.

 - Hold a bachelor's degree from an accredited college or university, as defined by the American Association of Collegiate Registrars and Admissions Officers, or an advanced degree from an accredited college or university.
 (Copies of accreditation booklets may be reviewd in the Admissions Office.
-Students who received a baccalaureate degree from a nonaccredited institution may consult the dean of the school that supervises their desired program regarding the policy on special admission of graduate students with baccalaureate degrees from nonaccredited institutions.)
+Students who received a baccalaureate degree from a nonaccredited institution may consult the director of the division that supervises their desired program regarding the policy on special admission of graduate students with baccalaureate degrees from nonaccredited institutions.)

 - Have completed sufficient prerequisite coursework to pursue graduate work in the proposed academic area.